psyomn/weaver/scenes/introduction.md

 I controlled the hovering of the needle, distancing it from my self, and pushing it closer to the tear.
-I could swear I could feel a force of repulsion against the needle and the tear, but it steadily distanced itself from me approaching the tear.
+I could swear I could feel a force of repulsion against the needle and the tear, but it steadily distanced itself from me.
 The thread of blood seemed also unaffected by the winds.
 The cold started to get to me, but I ignored it.
 The needle was close enough to the tear.
 I could finally begin mending the wound of the world.